dojo/docs/dojo/NodeList.rst

 DOM Methods
 -----------

+Click on a method name to see a documentation page for it.

 :`attr <dojo/NodeList/attr>`_:
-  Attribute getter/setter for this list of nodes - Mimics `dojo.attr <dojo/attr>`_, excluding the node passed.
+  Attribute getter/setter for this list of nodes.
+Mimics `dojo.attr <dojo/attr>`_, excluding the node passed.
-:removeAttr:
+:`removeAttr <dojo/NodeList/removeAttr>`_:
   **New in 1.4** - Forcefully remove the passed attribute from a node.
+Mimics `dojo.removeAttr <dojo/removeAttr>`_.
 :style:
   Get or set styles to the nodes in this list.
 For more information see `dojo.style <dojo/style>`_
 :addClass: